Walker railmotor: 102hp & 153hp

+Long and short-van passenger units

-The final fleet included 13x 102 hp engine/driving units 1-13RM and 16x 153 hp engine/driving units 20-35RM which looked similar; these shared 27x trailing units each mounted on only one bogie, and attached semi-permanently to the associated motor unit, leaving one motor unit of each type spare.
-The trailing units were not identified normally when in service, but some correspondence notes individual identities No.100 to No.111 (or No.101 to No.112) and No.220 to No.234.
-This was marked on a small plate on the passenger/driver door of cabs.
+The 102hp and 153hp driving units shared between them a group of 27 passenger trailing units, each mounted on only one bogie, and pivoting over the associated motor unit.
+This left one motor unit of each type spare.
+The trailing units were not identified normally when in service, but some correspondence notes individual identities No.101 to No.112 and No.220 to No.234.
+This was marked on a small plate mounted on the door from the driver's compartment to the passenger saloon, on the side facing the driver.
+(Note: An earlier version of this article noted that the 102hp Walkers' passenger units were numbered No.100 to No.111, but the claim was unsourced.)

-The passenger units were all identical with room for 18 1st class and 22 2nd class seated passengers plus 2 tons luggage, except for 100, 104 and 220, which had 18+27 seats and room for only 1.27 tons of luggage; their tare weight was a ton less than the rest of the fleet.
+It is not clear whether the 102-associated and 153-associated trailing units could be interchanged across classes, though no difference between the two groups is immediately apparent from the general outline drawings.
+The passenger units were all identical with room for 18 1st class and 22 2nd class seated passengers plus 2 lt luggage, except for 100, 104 and 220, which had 18+27 seats and room for only 1.25 lt of luggage; their tare weight was a ton less than the rest of the fleet.
+The small-van passenger units could be identified externally by having six, rather than five, passenger windows between the van door and the passenger door.

+Comparing handwritten amendments to the various diagrams for these railmotors, it seems likely that 1RM and 2RM were delivered with the small-van trailers, and that the latter trailer was transferred to 5RM at a later date e.g. during regular maintenance activities.